Hotmoka/hotmoka/README.md

-  faucet              Sets the thresholds for the faucet of the gamete of a node import-account      Imports an account info                Prints information about a node init-memory         Initializes a new Hotmoka node in memory init-tendermint     Initializes a new Hotmoka node based on Tendermint install             Installs a jar in a node instrument          Instruments a jar mint                Mints new coins for an account, if the node allows it resume-tendermint   Resumes an existing Hotmoka node based on Tendermint send                Sends units of coin to a payable contract show-account        Shows an account start-tendermint    Starts a new Hotmoka node based on Tendermint
+  faucet              Sets the thresholds for the faucet of the gamete of a node import-account      Imports an account info                Prints information about a node init-memory         Initializes a new node in memory init-tendermint     Initializes a new node based on Tendermint install             Installs a jar in a node instrument          Instruments a jar mint                Mints new coins for an account, if the node allows it resume-tendermint   Resumes an existing node based on Tendermint send                Sends units of coin to a payable contract show-account        Shows an account start-tendermint    Starts a new node based on Tendermint
   state               Prints the state of an object verify              Verifies a jar
 ```